On the geometry of tensor products over finite fields: Abstract

 \section{Abstract}

 In this paper we study finite dimensional algebras, in particular finite semifields, through their correspondence with nonsingular threefold tensors.
 We introduce a alternative embedding of the tensor product space into a projective space.
 This model allows us to understand tensors and their contractions in a new geometric way, relating the contraction of a tensor with a natural subspace of a subgeometry.
 This leads us to new results on invariants and classifications of tensors and algebras and on nonsingular fourfold tensors.
-A detailed study of the geometry of this setup for the case of the threefold tensor power of a vector space of dimension two over a finite field surprisingly leads to a new construction of quasi-hermitian varieties in $\PG(3,q^2)$.
+A detailed study of the geometry of this setup for the case of the threefold tensor power of a vector space of dimension two over a finite field surprisingly leads to a new construction of quasi-Hermitian varieties in $\PG(3,q^2)$. \keywords{Finite semifields, tensor representation of semifields, Quasi-Hermitian surface, two-character set.}